poppy-project/poppy-docs/pypot/doc/motor.md

 Dynamixel servomotors will use their internal controller to reach and stay at the angle defined in the goal\_position register (in degree).
-If this angle isn't between \~pypot.dynamixel.motor.DxlMotor.lower\_limit and \~pypot.dynamixel.motor.DxlMotor.upper\_limit, the goal angle will automatically be taken back into the limits:
+If this angle isn't between the minimum and maximum angle (see [pypot.dynamixel.motor.DxlMotor.angle\_limit](pypot.dynamixel.html#pypot.dynamixel.motor.DxlMotor)), the goal angle will automatically be taken back into the limits:

     for m in robot.motors: